 The EMPCC's Board provides a forum for all members of collaboration to feedback their experiences of the partnership work.
 All forces can discuss governance, performance and financial issues at the quarterly meetings.
 The collaboration builds on best practice from across the region to improve performance as well as saving money.

 Signed

 Peter Goodman

 Deputy Chief Constable (East Midlands)

-Independent auditors' report to the Police and Crime Commissioner for Leicestershire
+Independent auditors' report to the Office of the PCC for Leicestershire